Who married Carol II of Romania?

 Carol II of Romania

 Carol II (15 October 1893 [O.S.
 3 October 1893] – 4 April 1953) was King of Romania from 8 June 1930 following a coup that deposed his son until his forced abdication on 6 September 1940.
-As the eldest son of King Ferdinand I, he was crown prince from the death of his grand-uncle, King Carol I, in 1914 until he was forced to renounce his right to the throne in 1925.
+As the eldest son of King Ferdinand I, he was crown prince from the death of his granduncle, King Carol I, in 1914 until he was forced to renounce his right to the throne in 1925.

 Carol's life and reign were surrounded by controversy, such as his desertion from the army during World War I. Another controversy was his marriage to Zizi Lambrino, who was not from a royal lineage.
-After the dissolution of his first marriage, he met Princess Helen of Greece and Denmark, daughter of King Constantine I of Greece, married her in March 1921, and later that year had a son, Michael.
+After the dissolution of his first marriage, he met Princess Helen of Greece and Denmark, daughter of King Constantine I of Greece, married her in March 1921, and later that year, they had a son, Michael.
 Due to his continued extramarital affair with Elena Lupescu, Carol was forced to renounce his succession rights in 1925.
 His father removed Carol from the royal house of Romania and he was exiled to France along with Lupescu.
 Michael, aged 5, inherited the throne on the death of King Ferdinand in 1927.
 Princess Helen divorced Carol in 1928.

 In the political crisis resulting from the deaths of King Ferdinand and the prime minister and the ineffective regency of Prince Nicholas of Romania, Miron Cristea, and Gheorghe Buzdugan, Carol was allowed to return to Romania in 1930.
 His name was restored by the royal house of Romania, and he deposed his son and claimed the throne as Carol II.
 The beginning of his reign was marked by the negative economic effects of the Great Depression.
 He weakened the parliament of Romania, often appointing minority factions of historical parties to the government and attempting to form nationally concentrated governments, such as the Iorga-Argetoianu government.
 He surrounded himself with a corrupt circle of advisors, which included Lupescu.
 Another political crisis followed the December 1937 elections, in which no party achieved an absolute majority and a coalition could not be formed because of disagreements between the various political factions.
 Following this crisis, Carol established a royal dictatorship in 1938 by suspending the 1923 constitution, abolishing all political parties, and forming a single new political party which consisted mostly of former members of the National Peasants' Party and the National Christian Party who he had patronized.
 The National Renaissance Front was the last of several attempts to counter the popularity of the fascist Iron Guard.

 At the outbreak of World War II, Carol reaffirmed the Polish–Romanian alliance.
 Poland, which wished to follow the Romanian Bridgehead plan, declined Romanian military assistance.
 Following the fall of Poland and the involvement of the Soviet Union, Carol maintained a neutrality policy.
-After the fall of France, Carol shifted his policy in favor of re-alignment with Nazi Germany in hopes of gaining a guarantee that Germany would not invade Romania.
+After the fall of France, he shifted his policy in favor of re-alignment with Nazi Germany in hopes of gaining a guarantee that Germany would not invade Romania.
 The year 1940 marked the fragmentation of Greater Romania by the seceding of Bessarabia and Northern Bukovina to the Soviet Union, Northern Transylvania to Hungary and Southern Dobruja to Bulgaria.
 Although a German guarantee had been achieved, the cost destroyed Carol's reputation, his regime collapsed and he was forced to abdicate by General Ion Antonescu, the newly appointed and Nazi-backed prime minister.
 He was succeeded by his son Michael.
 After his abdication, Carol was permitted to leave the country with a train loaded with 30 truckloads of his personal fortune, which he had acquired during his time as king.
-In a failed attempt to assassinate Carol, the Iron Guard, shot at the train as it was passing through Timișoara station.
+In a failed attempt to assassinate Carol, the Iron Guard shot at the train as it was passing through Timișoara station.
 After World War II, Carol II wanted to regain the throne but was stopped by the Western Allies.
 For the rest of his life, he traveled the world, finally marrying Lupescu while living in Brazil in 1947.
-After settling in the Portuguese Riviera, Carol II died peacefully at the age of 59, in exile.
-His son Michael I, refused to attend his funeral out of disgust for the treatment of his mother, Princess Helen by his father.
+After settling in the Portuguese Riviera, Carol II died peacefully at the age of 59 in exile.
+His son Michael I refused to attend his funeral out of disgust for the treatment of his mother, Princess Helen by his father.

 Read more...